srinivasyadav18/xapian-gsoc-plan/proposal.rst

 I have done some intial implementation of go bindings from the existing swig base wrappers written (in /xapian/xapian-bindings) which are available in my git repository.
-I have a small prototype on how re-wrapping is done in github repo mentioned at the bottom.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

-Yes, my intial work on bindings definitly show that bindings can be implementend in go with c++ shared libraries.
+Yes, my intial work on bindings definitly show that bindings can be implementend in Go with c++ shared libraries.
-For time being they are working on Linux systems.
-I would expand them to work properly on all the linux systems.

 **What other approaches have you considered, and why did you reject those in favour of your chosen approach?**